sematic-ai/sematic/docs/api.md

 - `timeout_minutes`: Optional[int]

-    Specifies the maximum amount of time that this function can take before the final result is known.
+    Specifies the maximum amount of time that this Function can take before the final result is known.
 Must be an integer >=1.

 #### Returns